 4. Quicker Sprint Cycles

-With effective communication and co-ordination facilitated by automated feedback and continual monitoring enables to shorten /synchronize the production and IT functions, enabling to bring in robust and effective service delivery.
+Effective communication and co-ordination facilitated by automated feedback and continual monitoring enable to shorten /synchronize the production and IT functions, enabling to bring in robust and effective service delivery.

 5. Zero Defects